lammps/lammps/doc/src/Build_settings.rst

 `heFFTe <https://icl-utk-edu.github.io/heffte/>`_
-library for the MPI communication algorithms, which comes with many optimizations for special cases, e.g., leveraging 2D or 3D backend transforms or better pipelining for packing and communication.
+library for the MPI communication algorithms, which comes with many optimizations for special cases, e.g., leveraging 2D and 3D backend transforms and better pipelining for packing and communication.

 .. tabs::